-Fighting Back for Voters: Fair Fight v.
+Fighting Back for Voters: Fair Fight Action v.
 Raffensperger

 The fight for voting rights and freedom from systemic voter suppression must happen on multiple fronts: advocacy, legislation, and litigation.

-During the 2018 elections, and building on a long-history of suppressing the right to vote, the Secretary of State and the State Elections Board of Georgia violated these federal voting-rights laws.
-They created and enforced unconstitutional and otherwise unlawful policies and engaged in gross mismanagement.
-This led to an election that deprived Georgia citizens, particularly citizens of color, of their fundamental right to vote.
-To enforce these federal protections and correct these violations of federal law, Fair Fight turned to the courtroom.
+During the 2018 and subsequent elections, and building on a long-history of suppressing the right to vote, the Secretary of State and the Georgia State Election Board violated federal voting-rights laws.
+They created and enforced unconstitutional and otherwise unlawful policies, engaged in gross mismanagement, and failed to fulfill their statutory duty to ensure uniform application of election laws across Georgia’s 159 counties.
+The result of their failed policies has created election systems and procedures that have unconstitutionally burdened the fundamental right to vote and has particularly burdened the rights of people of color.
+Fair Fight Action has sought relief from the federal court to enforce federal protections and correct violations of federal law.

-To fix these unacceptable violations of Georgians’ voting rights, guaranteed by federal law, our lawsuit demands definitive improvements to the Georgia elections system for three stages of voting:
+To address the violations of Georgians’ voting rights guaranteed by federal law, our lawsuit demands improvements to the Georgia elections system from top to bottom.

-Our lawsuit, initially filed in November 2018, seeks to hold the Georgia government accountable for an elections system that violates various rights of Georgia voters under federal law, including:
+Our lawsuit, initially filed in November 2018, seeks to hold Georgia accountable for an elections system that violates various rights of Georgia voters under federal law, including:

-Fair Fight is asking the court to implement a remedy that includes, among other demands:
+Fair Fight Action is asking the Court to implement a remedy that includes:

 FOLLOW THE CASE

-If you are a Georgia voter who is interested in sharing the story of the issues you experienced while voting, or attempting to vote, in the 2018 election cycle, please share your story
+If you are a Georgia voter who is interested in sharing the story of the issues you experienced while voting, or attempting to vote, in the 2018 election cycle or any subsequent election, including the 2020 primary election, the 2020 General Election, and the 2021 senate run-off election, please share your story.

 ICYMI: Republicans Who Led Charge to Overturn 2020 Election Results Launch Bids to Become Top Election Officials in Key States